srey942/video-apis-assessment/README.md

 # video-apis-assessment
 ### Technical Assessment Montra ###
 This application is video manipulation service built using Node.js, Express.js, Supabase, and FFmpeg.
 The application mainly four APIs:
-* Upload API - API that is can be used upload a video file to Supabase storage.
+* Upload API - used upload a video file to Supabase storage.
-* Metadata API -  API returns the metadata of the video of that is present in Supabase storage.
+* Metadata API - returns the metadata of the video of that is present in Supabase storage.
-* Merge API - API that can be used to merge two corresponding videos from Supabase.
+* Merge API - used to merge two corresponding videos from Supabase.
-* Download API - API that provides a link to download the merged video.
+* Download API -  provides a link to download the merged video.

 ## Project Structure
 ```